pedro-acunha/SHEEP/README.md

 The hyper-parameters obtained using FLAML are described.
 It is recommended to re-run FLAML everytime changes are made in the input data.

+## Cite us
 Thank you for your interest in the SHEEP pipeline.
+If this work was helpful, please do not forget to cite us in your publications.